JohnB/snake-chunk-js-kata/README.md

                            # Download the code for the kata from github
     cd snake-chunk-js-kata # Change the terminals working directory to the
                            #  directory containing the code
+    bin/rewind             # Go to the beginning of the kata (ignore the
+                           # warning about a 'detached head')
-    open snake.html        # Open the game in your browser bin/rewind             # Go to the beginning of the kata subl .                 # Open the code in the Sublime text editor
+    open index.html        # Open the game in your browser subl index.html snake.js  # Open the code in the Sublime text editor

+Read through the index.html file.
+It mainly sets up an 800x600 canvas and loads the snake and chunk javascript files.

+Read through the snake.js file.
+When you get to the bottom there are suggestions on how to change the game.
+Make any changes you want and then refresh the browser to see the code run.
+Don't worry about making a mistake - all your changes will be erased when you move on to the next lesson.

+## Moving on to the Next Lesson

-Once you've read the code and are ready to move to the next step, go back to your terminal and run `bin/next`.
-Refresh the page in your browser to see the code run!
+Once you've read the code and are ready to move to the next step, go back to your terminal and type:

+    bin/next               # replaces the code with the next lesson

+Refresh the page in your browser to see the new code run!
 (Sublime will automatically update the code).